ZenGo-X/signature-simulation/eip/eip.md

 ```

 (Some suggested alternatives for the function name, such as "explainSignedMessage".
 We want to get the community feedback on the proper name)

+In case the EIP-712 message is not binded to a contract, the wallet cannot call this function as the contract address is unkown and SHOULD default to its current display.

+( A question for the community: do we want to allow that in case the EIP-712 message wants to specify that it will not be used on chain (e.g. the message is used for login to dapp only), it can specify a pre-determined non-existing contract address, e.g. 0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC, so the wallet can safely indicate this message will only be used offline? what are the risks?
+Can attacker use a signature binded to this non-existing address and use it against contracts that are not validating the contract address?)

 ## Rationale